Cary Kochman: Career

-Through January of 2025, prior to retiring from Citi, Cary Kochman served as the Sole Head of Global Mergers and Acquisitions Group and the Chairman of Chicago Citi office for Citigroup Global Markets Inc. He was a member of the Global Operating Committee for BCMA (Banking, Capital Markets & Advisory).
+Through January 2025, prior to retiring from Citi, Cary Kochman served as the Sole Head of Global Mergers and Acquisitions Group and the Chairman of Chicago Citi office for Citigroup Global Markets Inc. He was a member of the Global Operating Committee for BCMA (Banking, Capital Markets & Advisory).
 Prior to joining Citigroup in 2011, Kochman was the Joint Global Head of Mergers & Acquisitions at UBS.

 Kochman was recruited to UBS in March 2004 as Co-Head of Americas Mergers & Acquisitions.
 While at UBS, he was also Co-Head of the Investment Banking Department's (IBD's) Chicago office and Midwest Region.
 He was also a member of the UBS Americas IBD Executive Committee.

 Before joining UBS in 2004, Kochman worked at Credit Suisse (formerly known as Credit Suisse First Boston).
 He was the Head of the US M&A Department for the last two years of his fourteen-year tenure with the company, prior to which he held various senior positions at Credit Suisse, including Head of Industrial Corporate Advisory & Finance and Head of Industrial M&A.